Wake Back To Bed (WBTB)

 Its simplicity gives you space to experiment with technique combinations, tweaks and improvements.

-Even in its simplest state, community reports suggest it still has a reasonable chance of inducing lucidity.
+Community reports suggest has a reasonable chance of inducing lucidity.

-Occasionally, an unplanned disturbance in your sleep can lead to a spontaneous opportunity to perform WBTB.
+An unplanned disturbance in your sleep can lead to an ideal opportunity to perform a spontaneous WBTB.

 Its wide use among the lucid dreaming community means there is already a great deal of discussion and hints available for ways in which to improve its effectiveness